ka-jo/torq/packages/reactivity/README.md

 count.set(1); // Logs: "Value: 1"
 ```

 This makes refs fully interoperable with any library or framework that understands observables.
-Think of refs as the union of signals and observables: you get both automatic dependency tracking and explicit subscription control in one primitive.
+Think of refs as the union of signals and observables: you get automatic dependency tracking and explicit subscription control in one primitive.

 ### Dependency Tracking